 The U.S. Department of Agriculture has reported damages in food poisoning claims totaling hundreds of thousands of dollars.
 This is just one of many potential sources of loss restaurant owners face.
-To protect your business, apply for restaurant insurance before opening your doors.
+To protect your restaurant, apply for restaurant insurance before opening your doors.
 To ensure sufficient coverage is obtained from a trusted insurer, follow these simple tips.

 Read Policies Carefully and Get the Best Coverage You Can Afford

 The policies you purchase are the only protection your company has in the event something goes wrong, so it’s important to be covered fully for likely losses and to understand the protections your policy provides fully.

 “Get the best insurance you can afford with the lowest deductible because cash will be tight during a disaster,” advised Janice Jucker, owner and president of Three Brothers Bakery.
 Jucker’s location survived four floods, a hurricane and a fire.
 She stresses the importance of comprehensive coverage, including a policy that will pay for business interruption and payroll for up to 12 months.

 Jucker also advises reading your policy carefully, “You don’t want to be reading it for the first time after the disaster as I did with Hurricane Ike,” she said.
 “I read my policy cover to cover, and then review all changes with my agent.”

 Look for an Insurer Offering a Package Program for Restaurants

 While all the different options for restaurant insurance seem overwhelming, choosing the right insurer makes the process of getting comprehensive coverage simpler.